Leadership Development for Physical Activity Promotion

 Nova Scotia physical activity promoters

 This is a multi-component professional training program targeted for physical activity promoters working for municipalities, First Nations communities, the Province of Nova Scotia, regional partnerships, and non-profit organizations in Nova Scotia.
 The program will enable these practitioners to build knowledge and skills based on current evidence in the area of population-level physical activity promotion.
-The main components of the training program are an initial one-day workshop that consists of a webinar and practical assignment in November 2016, followed by a multi-day workshop in May of 2017 and lastly a series of mentorship experiences delivered in-person or remotely as needed.
+The main components of the training program are an initial one-day workshop that consists of a webinar and practical assignment in November 2016, followed by a multi-day workshop in May of 2017 and lastly a series of follow up support experiences delivered in-person or remotely as needed.

 The program has been designed to equip participants with the skill set required for planning, implementing and evaluating physical activity initiatives for populations and to provide information on evidence based approaches to reducing inactivity and sedentary behaviour at the population level.
 In addition to expert and academic leadership on content and trends in the area of physical activity, participants will be able to share ideas their own experiences, challenges and success stories.